ResearchComputing/Documentation/docs/storage/petalibrary/mounting.md

 Next install the sshfs graphical user interface (GUI) frontend.
 Installation instructions and files [can be found here.](https://github.com/evsar3/sshfs-win-manager)

-Once both applications are installed, run the application “sshfs-win manager”.
+Once both applications are installed, run the application `sshfs-win manager`.
 A window will pop up showing you a list of all sshfs connections you have saved.

 ![](../../../Petalibrary/Mounting/sshfsmenu.PNG)